clusternet/clusternet/README.md

 ```
 > :pushpin: :pushpin: Note:
 >
-> When using custom admission webhook, please ensure that `dry run` mode is supported
+> Admission webhooks could be configured in parent cluster, but please make sure that [dry-run](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#side-effects) mode is supported in these webhooks.
+At the same time, a webhook must explicitly indicate that it will not have side-effects when running with `dryRun`.
+That is [`sideEffects`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#side-effects) must be set to `None` or `NoneOnDryRun`.
+>
+> While, these webhooks could be configured per child cluster without above limitations as well.